 You will have to suffer through an ad here and there, and you can only use the one server location that the platform assigns to you, but it’s worth it if privacy is your topmost concern.

-This means you won’t really be able to stream Netflix but your sensitive information will be perfectly safe from prying eyes, especially important if you’re worried about shopping or conducting financial operations online.
+This means you won’t be able to stream Netflix (Hotspot Shield actually blocks access itself), but your sensitive information will be perfectly safe from prying eyes, which is especially important if you’re worried about shopping or conducting financial operations online.

 Having said that, getting started isn’t terribly convenient.
 After the installation, you’ll have the option to take the 7-day free trial for the premium version, but you can ignore that and just connect to the service to use the free version.
-If you decide to try the free trial, just remember that you will have to give your credit card details.
+If you decide to try the free trial, just remember that you will have to give your credit card details and cancel before you’re charged.

 That said, it’s quite restrictive in its monthly traffic which gives free users only 500MB to use for the entire month.
 This means you’ll have to be very prudent with how you use it or you’ll run out before you know it.
 So no streaming, torrenting, or other downloads except for some really light browsing.
 However, you can increase this limit to 1GB by tweeting about TunnelBear.